FlukeFan/VsXmlIntellisenseExample/readme.txt

-Open solution, then open Example.proj to see VS intellisense for XML.
+Open solution, then open CreatInfo.proj inside the XmlIntellisense project to see VS intellisense for XML.